Info expected to emerge slowly in hospital chain cyberattack

 Cybersecurity experts said years of work have built health care leaders’ trust in the FBI and other federal agencies focused on cyber crime.

-An FBI spokesperson did not immediately respond to questions on whether they were investigating the CommonSpirit Health cyberattack.
+An FBI spokesperson declined to comment on whether they were investigating the CommonSpirit Health cyberattack.

 John Riggi, the American Hospital Association’s national advisor for cybersecurity and risk, said he could not discuss CommonSpirit specifically.
 In general, though, he said it can take days, weeks or more to discover how an attacker gained access, determine what damage has been done and prevent further harm.